 Humanized mice are increasingly being used as models for biomedical research applications, such as cancer, infectious diseases, HIV/AIDS, regenerative medicine, and hepatitis.
 In March 2019, the National Institute of Allergy and Infectious Diseases (NIAID), an agency of the US Department of Health and Human Services, announced funding for projects to conduct detailed characterization, direct comparisons, and further development of humanized immune system (HIS) mouse models.
 The need to identify the actual effects of drugs on humans, as well as the growing focus on studying human-specific infections, therapies, and immune responses, is promoting the development and use of humanized animal models

-Based on the testing facility, the global toxicity testing market is segmented into outsourced testing facilities and in-house testing facilities.
+Based on the testing facility, the global in vivo toxicology market is segmented into outsourced testing facilities and in-house testing facilities.
 The outsourced testing facilities segment is expected to dominate the market, by testing facility, over the forecast period.
-In 2019, the outsourced testing facilities segment held the largest share of the global market.
-The large share of this segment is attributed to the increasing R&D investments and cost-saving strategies of pharmaceutical, biopharmaceutical, and medical devices companies, resulting in increased outsourcing of services to CROs.
+In 2019, the outsourced testing facilities segment held the largest share of the global in vivo toxicology market.
+The large share of this segment is attributed to the increasing R&D investments and cost-saving strategies of pharmaceutical, biopharmaceutical, and medical devices companies, resulting in increased outsourcing of services to CROs